What do Enzymes Do

 Well if it weren't for enzymes none of us would be here.
 All living things are made up of cells.
 We are composed of trillions of cells.
 Every function our body performs begins at the cellular level.
 From muscles to bones to our nervous system.
 In order for cells to survive, they need to perform or conduct a series of chemical reactions within their membrane or cell walls.
 These chemical reactions are referred to as metabolism.
 All of the chemical reactions within the cell either start something, change something or combine something.
 The end result of these reactions is referred to as a product.
-If it weren't for enzymes our cells would not have the ability to perform these reactions and produce these products so enzymes are extremely important.
+Our cells would not have the ability to perform these reactions and produce these products without enzymes, so they are extremely important.
 Not only do they allow the functions to be performed, they allow the functions to be performed rapidly.
-The lack of enzymes leads to disease.
+A lack of them leads to disease.

-You are probably wondering what enzymes are made of.
+You are probably wondering what they are made of.
 Enzymes are made up of amino acids which are the building blocks of protein.
-Enzymes can be simple (composed of whole proteins) or complex (composed of protein plus an organic molecule).
+These building blocks of protein can be simple (composed of whole proteins) or complex (composed of protein plus an organic molecule).
 So think of enzymes as energized protein molecules that act as catalysts or helpers that speed up or initiate a reaction while performing a specific activity.
-Enzymes are truly amazing because they have the ability to alter the speed of a chemical reaction without undergoing a permanent change in structure.
+Truly amazing, because they have the ability to alter the speed of a chemical reaction without undergoing a permanent change in structure.

 Notice I said specific activity or reaction.
 The enzyme must change a chemical (referred to as a substrate) and modify it so the enzyme can produce a different end product.
 The enzyme has an active site which specifically matches the substrate (chemical).
 Think of the enzyme as a piece of a child's puzzle.
 You know the ones with squares and circles and triangles.
 If the enzyme is square, the substrate would be square so it can fit into it and match it.
 You can't put a circle substrate into a square enzyme.
 Each enzyme works on a specific type of reaction.
 Once the substrates contacts the enzyme the substrate is modified by the enzyme to produce a different end product.
 Once this process is complete, the enzyme releases the product and the enzyme is ready to do it again.
 Our body always reuses enzymes.
 We recycle well!

-Digestive Enzymes commonly known as protease, amylase, lipase help the body digest protein, fats and carbohydrates.
+Digestive Enzymes commonly known as protease, amylase, lipase help the body digest protein, fats and carbohydrates are needed for our digestive system to function.
 These digestive enzymes are necessary to complete the digestive process and for nutrient absorption.
 They also help the liver for detoxification.
-Due to over processing of our food and cooking at high temperatures, many food enzymes are destroyed which creates a lack of digestive enzymes.
-A lack of digestive enzymes can create problems throughout our digestive system.
-Check out SOQI-Zymes.
+Due to over processing of our food and cooking at high temperatures, many of these that are found naturally in our food are destroyed, which creates a deficiency.
+A deficiency can create problems throughout our digestive system.
+Check out the various forms availble from Nature's Sunshine Products to help you with your digestion.

 Energy Enzymes help our cells turn oxygen and glucose into ATP which is the energy needed by our cells to function.
-No enzymes, no energy, no functions.
+Without these we have no energy and no functions.

-Restriction Enzymes are enzymes that recognize very specific patterns in DNA and have the ability to break these patterns.
+Restriction Enzymes are designed to recognize very specific patterns in DNA and have the ability to break these patterns.

 DNA Manipulative Enzymes move along our DNA strands and repair them.

-Enzyme Production Enzymes - yes it is what you think - enzymes that produce the cell's enzymes.
+Enzyme Production Enzymes - yes it is what you think - we do need some to produce the cell's enzymes.

 What Affects Enzymes